Kokborok literature

-Kokborok (Tiprakok/Tripuri) is the native language of Tripuri people in present Tripura state in North East of India.
+Kokborok (Tiprakok/Tripuri) is the native language of Tripuri people in present Tripura state in Northeast of India.
 During the 20th century many of Royal family and its officials contributes to develop the Kokborok language in many ways.

 Historical record

-A significant hint for the antiquity of the Kokborok language can be found in the following lines in the "Rajmala", the chronicle written now in Bengali of the Kings of Tripura, which mentions that "Rajmala" was first written in Kokborok(Tiprakok):
+A significant hint for the antiquity of the Kokborok language can be found in the following lines in the "Rajmala", the chronicle written now in Bengali of the Kings of Tripura, which mentions that "Rajmala" was first written in Kokborok (Tiprakok):